jasonbrianhall/tetrimone/README.md

 * Thought about multiplayer support but didn't really architect it for MP support.
 Would require a great deal of reengineering.

+## 🎮 Other Projects by Jason Brian Hall

+Bored?
+Let me rescue you from the depths of monotony with these digital delights! 🚀

+💣 **Minesweeper Madness**: [Minesweeper](https://github.com/jasonbrianhall/minesweeper) - Not just a game, it's a digital minefield of excitement!
+(It's actually a really good version, pinky promise! 🤞)

+🧩 **Sudoku Solver Spectacular**: [Sudoku Solver](https://github.com/jasonbrianhall/sudoku_solver) - A Sudoku Swiss Army Knife! 🚀 This project is way more than just solving puzzles.
+Dive into a world where:
+- 🧠 Puzzle Generation: Create brain-twisting Sudoku challenges
+- 📄 MS-Word Magic: Generate professional puzzle documents
+- 🚀 Extreme Solver: Crack instantaneously the most mind-bending Sudoku puzzles
+- 🎮 Bonus Game Mode: Check out the playable version hidden in python_generated_puzzles

+Numbers have never been this exciting!
+Prepare for a Sudoku adventure that'll make your brain cells do a happy dance! 🕺

+🧊 **Rubik's Cube Chaos**: [Rubik's Cube Solver](https://github.com/jasonbrianhall/rubikscube/) - Crack the code of the most mind-bending 3x3 puzzle known to humanity!
+Solving optional, frustration guaranteed! 😅

+🐛 **Willy the Worm's Wild Ride**: [Willy the worm](https://github.com/jasonbrianhall/willytheworm) - A 2D side-scroller starring the most adventurous invertebrate in gaming history!
+Who said worms can't be heroes? 🦸‍♂️

+🧙‍♂️ **The Wizard's Castle: Choose Your Own Adventure**: [The Wizard's Castle](https://github.com/jasonbrianhall/wizardscastle) - A Text-Based RPG that works on QT5, CLI, and even Android!
+Magic knows no boundaries! ✨

+🔤 **Hangman Hijinks**: [Hangman](https://github.com/jasonbrianhall/hangman) - Word-guessing mayhem in your terminal!
+Prepare for linguistic warfare! 💬

+🃏 **Card Games Collection**: [Solitaire, FreeCell & Spider](https://github.com/jasonbrianhall/cardgames) - The most meticulously crafted card games with custom decks, animations, and more features than you can shuffle!